matkrin/bashd/README.md

 ### Code Actions

-- Fix for shellcheck lints (position depenent)
+- Fix for shellcheck lints (position dependent)
+- Add ignore comment for shellcheck lints (position dependent)
 - Fix all auto-fixable lints (only when there are fixable lints)
-- Add ignore comment for shellcheck lints
 - Add shebang if not exist
-- Put document on single line
+- Minify script

 ### Inlay Hint